-- Breathing air containing dioxins, such as breathing the smoke near where garbage is burned or near a burn barrel.
-You may also be exposed if you breathe smoke from burning coal, oil, natural gas, wood, or tobacco smoke. - Eating food containing dioxins.
-Children can be exposed if they eat dirt containing dioxins, such as at a manufacturing site where dioxins were created. - Drinking water from a well containing dioxins.
-This can occur if you live near a manufacturing site that produced dioxins. - Touching soil or other materials containing dioxins, such as soil where herbicides were used, especially herbicides containing the active ingredient 2,4D.
-The wood preservative pentachlorophenol not used by the general public, has been used on telephone poles, boat docks, and fence posts.
+Breathing air containing dioxins.
+This can happen if you breathe the smoke near where garbage is burned, or by breathing smoke near a burn barrel.
+You may also be exposed if you breathe smoke from burning coal, oil, natural gas, wood or tobacco smoke.

+Eating food containing dioxins.
+Children can be exposed if they eat dirt containing dioxins, such as at a site where dioxins were created during a manufacturing process.

+Drinking water from a well containing dioxins.
+This can occur if you live near a manufacturing site that produced dioxins.

+Touching soil or other materials containing dioxins, such as soil where herbicides were used, especially herbicides containing the active ingredient 2,4-D. The wood preservative PCP, not used by the general public, is used on telephone poles, boat docks and fence posts.
 People can be exposed by touching treated wood.